WrestleMania V: Preliminary matches

 The fifth match was between Mr. Perfect and The Blue Blazer.
 Perfect beat on Blazer until Blazer flipped out of a hip toss.
 Blazer hit some moves on Perfect and went for a split-legged moonsault on Perfect, who hit Blazer with his knees.
 He applied a chinlock on Blazer, but Blazer escaped and hit Perfect with a boot to the head.
 He followed it up with a powerslam and a belly to belly suplex for near-falls.
 He busted out of a crucifix and got another near-fall and then he began arguing with the referee.
 This helped Perfect to connect with a forearm club and a Perfectplex pinfall for the victory.

-The sixth match was a WWF Tag Team Championship handicap match between Demolition (Ax and Smash) and The Powers of Pain (The Warlord and The Barbarian) and their manager Mr. Fuji (himself a former WWF Tag Team Champion).
+The sixth match was a WWF Tag Team Championship handicap match between Demolition (Ax and Smash) and the Powers of Pain (The Warlord and The Barbarian) and their manager Mr. Fuji (himself a former WWF Tag Team Champion).
 In the beginning, Ax and Smash pounded on Warlord until Warlord backed Smash into their corner and tagged Barbarian.
 Smash fought back and tagged in Ax, who locked in a hammerlock on Barbarian.
 Fuji tagged in and hit a chop on Ax followed by a diving headbutt to the groin.
 He tagged in Warlord, who increased Ax's damage.
 Fuji tagged in and missed a Fuji Drop.
 Warlord cut Ax's tag with Smash but was hit with a forearm club by Ax.
 Ax tagged in Smash.
 Ax dumped Barbarian while Smash beat up on Warlord.
-Mr. Fuji tried to throw salt previously hidden in his tights into Smash's eyes, but Smash ducked and Fiji accidentally threw salt into Warlord's eyes.
-Demolition then grabbed Fuji and hit him with the Demolition Decapitation and Ax pinned Fuji to win the match and retain the titles.
+Mr. Fuji tried to throw salt previously hidden in his tights into Smash's eyes, but Smash ducked and Fuji accidentally threw salt into Warlord's eyes.
+Demolition then grabbed Fuji and hit him with the "Demolition Decapitation" and Ax pinned Fuji to win the match and retain the titles.

 The seventh match was between "The World's Strongest Man" Dino Bravo, and "Rugged" Ronnie Garvin.
 Bravo hit a series of forearm smashes in Garvin's back and applied a bearhug.
 Bravo threw him in the corner and hit him with a series of shoulder blocks.
 Garvin smashed Bravo's head in the turnbuckles a few times for a near-fall.
 He followed it up with a sleeper hold on Bravo, but Bravo grabbed the ropes.
 Garvin tried to hit a piledriver.
 Bravo went for a back body drop, but Garvin held on for a sunset flip pin for a near-fall.
 Garvin took him to the corner and went for ten-count-corner punches.
 Bravo countered with an inverted atomic drop and a sidewalk slam, followed by a pinfall victory.
-After the match, Bravo's manager Frenchy Martin attacked Garvin but received a Garvin Stomp for his troubles.
+After the match, Bravo's manager Frenchy Martin attacked Garvin but received a "Garvin Stomp" for his troubles.